 - Work evenings, weekends and overtime during peak times.

-One of the most typical misconceptions about HVAC is that it’s a blue-collar career.
-You have to have a certain skill set, specialized education and ongoing certification.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
+It requires a specific skill set, in-depth education and ongoing certification.

 - Avoid working at a desk or in an office.